 An end note: Hariharan’s voice has fascinated me always.
 His distinct and unique voice holds a flavour and melody is the soul of his renditions.
 His Tamil songs with Rahman’s music is equally popular, and his rendition for “Pachai Nirame” for Alaippayuthe (year 2000) has attracted me a lot.
 Vairamuthu also surprised me with its lyrics and for me, it’s my most favourite song of any language – old or new.
 Sonu Nigam has given full justice to his Hindi version (title track of Saathiya).
 Yet Hariharan’s rendition will always remain my personal favourite.
 Vairamuthu’s Tamil lyrics were far superior than Gulzar’s Hindi version (though I am a die-hard Gulzar fan).
 I believe it to the finest tune composed by Rahman, you may agree or not.
 But this song is so special to me.

 Watch the youtube video.
 Closely watch English subtitles too, to know the strength of powerful lyrics.
 The song is lovely pictured too, a new concept later adopted for its Hindi version – to describe lover in terms of colours.
-Big hats off to the team behind this colourful song with a new theme never seen before on Indian screen.
+Big hats off to the team behind this colourful song with a new theme never experienced before on Indian screen.

 A freelance writer and blogger by profession since October 2011, interested in writing over a wide range of topics.
 Hope you enjoy my writings.
 I belong to one of the beautiful places of the world, Kerala, nicknamed as 'God's own country'.